slinga-homebrew/Flickys-Flock/README.md

 # Flicky's Flock
 Flicky's Flock is a 12-player Sonic the Hedgehog themed Flappy Bird clone for the Sega Saturn.
 Requires two [6 Player Adaptors](https://segaretro.org/Saturn_6_Player_Adaptor) for full twelve player support.
 Requires a modded Saturn or another method to get code running on actual hardware.
-Build the code with joengine or grab an ISO from [releases](https://github.com/slinga-homebrew/Flickys-Flock/releases).
+Build the code with Jo Engine or grab an ISO from [releases](https://github.com/slinga-homebrew/Flickys-Flock/releases).
 Note: The release ISO does not contain a sound track.
 You must supply your own.
 Suggestions are provided.

 The resolution of the game has been changed to support wide screen televisions:
 - Use the zoom feature (not 16:9) in your television